Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 5.3 An Earth Council for a pluriversal culture

-The Diplomatic Council of River Basins will be a space for dialogue between the different constituent dynamics in the territories at European and global level.
-A space for dialogue where human and non-human actors and actresses will be able to exchange, taking sides for their places of life, and for the challenges and struggles that are imposed to maintain and make flourish the environments that unfold there.
-It is conceived, from Geneva, as a space open to the world conflicts found within the various European and global river basins.
+The Diplomatic Council of River Basins will serve as a space for dialogue between the different constituent dynamics in the territories, at both a European and global level.
+A space for dialogue where human and non-human actors and actresses will have the chance to exchange, advocating for their places of life, and for the challenges and struggles necessary to sustain and enhance the environments that unfold there.
+Based in Geneva, the Diplomatic Council of River Basins will be a space open to world conflicts, present in various European and international river basins.

-The Diplomatic Council of River Basins also aims to provide re-sources for thought and struggle, with a view to the progressive autonomy of the river basin territories and their confederation.
-The reflections arising from all the unique experiences on the different continents must be shared with a view to a real inter-world coordination of indigenous ways of life.
-It will also be a place of debate on the political and legal strategies best suited to making the voice of non-human actors and actresses recognized.
+The Diplomatic Council of River Basins will also provide resources for thoughts and struggles, with the goal of achieving a progressive autonomy of the river basins and their confederation.
+Insights from unique experiences across different continents will be shared to promote a real inter-world coordination of indigenous ways of life.
+The Council will also be a place for debating the political and legal strategies best suited to making the voice of non-human actors and actresses recognized.

 Objectives of the Diplomatic Council

-To be a place of interspecific diplomacy to address debates, controversies, and conflicts of use at the scale of watersheds, based on the dynamics of inhabitants;
+To be a place of interspecific diplomacy to address debates, controversies, and conflicts of use at the scale of watersheds, grounded on the dynamics of inhabitants;

-Become a source-place to make re-inhabitation practices visible and defend the rights and common goods of use;
+To become a source-place that makes re-inhabitation practices visible and defends the rights and commons of use;

-Thinking about and gathering tools to defend the communities of inhabitants (legal tools, exchange of knowledge and know-how, collective links/associations/ researchers...);
+To think and gather tools to defend the communities of inhabitants (legal tools, exchange of knowledges and know-how, collective links/associations/ researchers...);

 To be a space for dialogue between different institutional strategies (popular assemblies, territorial unions, defence of common goods, rights of nature...);

-Produce an ecocentric culture (learning territories, community knowledge, ecological humanities).
+To produce an ecocentric culture (learning territories, community knowledge, environmental humanities).

 April 2024, Geneva.